membraneframework/membrane_demo/camera_to_hls/README.md

 ### Prerequisites

-You must have following packages installed on your system:
+You must have the following packages installed on your system:

 - FFmpeg 4.\*
 - openssl

 Furthermore, make sure you have `Elixir` and `Erlang` installed on your machine.
 For installation details, see: https://elixir-lang.org/install.html

 ```shell
 brew install ffmpeg openssl